 Information has a 'material' effect if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to buy, hold or sell AACo securities.
-Materiality is assessed against this qualitative test.
+Materiality is assessed against this qualitative test and, when determining materiality, AACo should have regard to the circumstances affecting its entities at the time, any external information that is publicly available at the time, and any previous information AACo has provided to the market.